 This institution dates back to the time of the Austrian Empire, when Emperor Josef II. made the Prater (which has been serving as Imperial hunting ground until then) open to public in 1766.
 Soon the first snack bars, stalls and bowling alleys opened up on the grounds and the Wurstelprater was born.

-The best-known attraction is the Wiener Riesenrad, a Ferris wheel
+The best-known attraction is the Wiener Riesenrad, a Ferris wheel.

 The Wiener Riesenrad was constructed in 1897 by the English engineer Lieutenant Walter Bassett Bassett (1864-1907), Royal Navy.
 Its purpose was to celebrate the Golden Jubilee of Emperor Franz Josef I, and it was one of the earliest Ferris wheels ever built.
 Bassett's Ferris wheel manufacturing business was not a commercial success, and he died in 1907 almost bankrupt.